 Behavioural addictions, or impulse control disorders as they are otherwise known, are psychological conditions that see those affected feel an uncontrollable urge to carry out an action, or participate in a behaviour, regardless of the impact that doing so may have.

-Although a number of behavioural addictions are yet to be diagnosed and recognised by medical professionals, here at Asana Lodge, we provide treatment for the following behavioural addictions.
+Although a number of behavioural addictions are yet to be diagnosed and recognised by medical professionals, here at Asana Lodge, we provide dual diagnosis treatment if the behaviour is being fuelled by a drug or alcohol addiction.

 Why Are Certain Behaviours Regarded As Addictions?

-Although not everyone who participates in behaviours such as gambling or exercise will develop an addiction, some behaviours are regarded as addictions as they lead to unhealthy relationships and significantly damage an individual’s physical and psychological health when addiction treatment is not sought.
+Although not everyone who participates in behaviours such as gambling will develop a drug addiction, some behaviours can create dual addictions if they lead to unhealthy relationships with substances and significantly damage an individual’s physical and psychological health.

-Certain behaviours can also be regarded as addictions as successfully completing activities associated with them can feed the brain’s reward system and offer a sense of euphoria and pleasure.
+Certain behaviours can also be regarded as addictions if successful completion of activities associated with them can feed the brain’s reward system and offer a sense of euphoria and pleasure.

-Understanding the feelings that come hand-in-hand with certain behaviours and activities, many repeatedly carry out a certain behaviour.
-Eventually, behaviours and impulses become uncontrollable and lead to the development of a behavioural addiction.
+Understanding the feelings that come hand-in-hand with certain behaviours and drug addictions, many people repeatedly carry out a certain behaviour.
+Eventually, behaviours and impulses become uncontrollable and can lead to the development of a behavioural and drug addiction.

 What Factors Contribute To Behavioural Addictions?

-When treatment for behavioural addictions is administered, one of the main aims is to uncover the root cause of addiction.
-For many, this can be difficult, yet it is crucial if an addiction is to be overcome.
+When treatment for behavioural and drug addictions are administered, one of the main aims is to uncover the root cause of addiction.
+For many, this can be difficult, yet it is crucial if addiction is to be overcome.

-Genetics, peer pressure, social influences and financial difficulty can also increase the likelihood that an individual will become addicted to a behaviour.
+Genetics, peer pressure, social influences and financial difficulty can also increase the likelihood that an individual will become addicted to a behaviour or drugs.

 What Signs and Symptoms Are Associated With Behavioural Addictions?

 Behavioural addictions significantly impair an individual’s physical and psychological health.
-They also drastically alter the way an individual acts and behaves.
-Yet, due to the variation in behavioural addictions, the signs and symptoms associated differ greatly.
+They also drastically alter the way an individual acts and behaves and can lead to drug addiction.

-However, several common signs, symptoms, and visible behaviours will ultimately determine that a behavioural addiction hinders an individual’s life.
-These include, but are not limited to, the following.
+However, several common signs, symptoms, and visible behaviours will ultimately determine how a behavioural addiction hinders an individual’s life.
+These include, but are not limited to, the following:

 - Isolation from others, such as friends and family members